angelolloqui/AGi18n/README.md

 All this magic can not come without some caveats:

 * **Performance**: Using AGi18n will have some performance impact when loading your views due to the extra lookup in the translations table performed for every single text.
-In my tests the impact is so low that is not appreciable, but it is something that you may want to check in your app before shipping to your users.
+In my tests the impact is so low  (about 5% in the controllers instantiation) that is not appreciable, but it is something that you may want to check in your app before shipping to your users.

 * **Extra keys in Localizable.strings**: All visible texts are added to your Localizable.strings, including those which are never displayed because they are always set by code after loading the view.
 This is a caveat that also happens if you use the standard way (with ```ibtool```) and that AGi18n can not resolve.

+* **Use UTF-16LE**: The current implementation of agi18n tools use a UTF-16LE byte encoding.
+Please remember to set the proper encoding in XCode or you will see incorrect data.
+Support for UTF-8 might be added in the future.

 * more ?